Modern Foreign Languages

 Rita Mae Brown

-Our vision in the MFL Department is that languages will take you further and beyond in life, improve your cognitive abilities and your literacy skills.
-Therefore, students should explore possibilities beyond frontiers, and this is achievable through breaking language and culture barriers.
+Our vision in the MFL Department is that languages will take you further and beyond in life, improving your cognitive abilities and literacy skills.
+Therefore, students should explore possibilities beyond frontiers, and this is achievable through breaking language and cultural barriers.

 Although we can only introduce them to Spanish and French language and culture, we take every opportunity to encourage debate about other languages and cultures in an interactive way as part of an enjoyable learning experience.
 Knowledge of culture is essential in our conception of language learning.
-We promote intercultural, inter-linguistic discussion and contrastive analysis at all Key Stages.
+We promote intercultural and interlinguistic discussion and contrastive analysis at all Key Stages.

-In MFL we are committed to this vision and through our department, St. George’s School has been awarded International School Award Foundation Certificate: Introducing Internationalism.
-See below
+In MFL, we are committed to this vision, and through our department, St George’s School has been awarded the International School Award Foundation Certificate: Introducing Internationalism (British Council).

 British Council International Award Foundation Letter